THIS DATE IN HISTORY: Nov. 9

 1984: The Edmonton Oilers defeat the Washington Capitals 8-5 at Capital Centre to establish an NHL record for the longest undefeated streak from the start of the season (15 games; 12 wins, three ties).
 Wayne Gretzky scores twice and has four assists, and Jari Kurri gets his 11th NHL hat trick and an assist.
 The Oilers surpass the previous record of 14 games (11-0 with three ties) set by the 1943-44 Montreal Canadiens.

 2006: The Anaheim Ducks set a record by getting a point in their 16th straight game from the start of the season when they defeat the Vancouver Canucks 6-0.
-The Ducks have 12 wins and four overtime/shootout losses.
+It's the 12th win for the Ducks, to go along with four overtime/shootout losses.

 1944: The "Punch Line" has a big night for the Montreal Canadiens in a 9-2 victory against the Chicago Blackhawks at the Forum.
 Maurice Richard scores three goals for his fourth NHL hat trick and also has two assists for a five-point night.
 But he's at least partially eclipsed by linemates Elmer Lach (two goals, four assists) and Toe Blake (one goal, five assists); each finishes the night with six points.